7 spooky Halloween books for 8-year-olds and up

 It can be fun to feel a little scared, when snug and safe in the comfort of your own home.
 You can let your imagination run wild and get lost in a terrifically terrifying story.

-We’ll all be spending more time at home this year, so it’s a perfect opportunity for slightly older primary school-aged readers to give themselves a few frights with a creepy Halloween book or two.
+Whether you're spending Halloween at home or out and about with friends this year, it’s a perfect opportunity for slightly older primary school-aged readers to give themselves a few frights with a creepy Halloween book or two.

 We’re huge advocates of reading aloud to kids whatever their age, so perhaps you’ll want to enjoy one or two of these together in the run up to Halloween celebrations?